0xn3va/cheat-sheets/Web Application/CORS Misconfiguration/README.md

 Chrome and Firefox supported the `_` character in subdomains.
 This allow to use `_` instead of `` ` `` to exploit Firefox and Chrome users.

-## Abusing CORS without Credentials
+## Abusing CORS without credentials

 If the victim's network location functions as a kind of authentication, then you can use a victim’s browser as a proxy to bypass IP-based authentication and access intranet applications.
 In terms of impact this is similar to DNS rebinding, but much less fiddly to exploit.